prankstr/hassio-s3-backup/README.md

 ## Configuration

-Before starting, the addon needs to be configured with the following settings:
+Before starting, the add-on needs to be configured with the following settings:

 - `log_level`: Set the logging level (options: "Info", "Debug", "Warn", "Error"; default: "Info").
-- `s3_bucket`: Name of bucket in S3 where backups will be stored(default: "Home Assistant Backups")
+- `s3_bucket`: Name of bucket in S3 where backups will be stored(default: "home-assistant-backups")
 - `s3_endpoint`: The endpoint for the S3 compatible storage.
 - `s3_access_key_id`: The S3 Access key ID.
 - `s3_secret_access_key`: The S3 Secret Access Key.

-When the addon is running backup related setting can be configured from the UI.
+When the add-on is running backup related setting can be configured from the UI.
 It should be pretty self-explanatory but here's a quick rundown of the settings:

 > [!NOTE]
 > Number of backups to keep is initially set to 0 for both S3 and Home Assistant.
-This means that no backups will be deleted and is a safe guard to prevent unwanted deletion of backups when enabling the addon for the first time.
+This means that no backups will be deleted and is a safe guard to prevent unwanted deletion of backups when enabling the add-on for the first time.
 >
 > It's recommended to set these to a reasonable value to avoid running out of storage.
-As soon as you set a number the addon will remove any full backups exceeding this number.
+As soon as you set a number the add-on will remove any full backups exceeding this number.

 - **Name format**: The format of the name of the backup.
 Supports placeholders for date and time(default: Full Backup {year}-{month}-{day} {hr24}:{min}:{sec})
 - **Number of backups to keep in S3**: The number of backups to keep in S3 before deleting the oldest ones(default: 0)